CBD for proctitis

 Neutralization of free radicals in inflamed tissue |

-- Locally applicable: In the form of suppositories, CBD reaches the inflamed mucosa directly – without detour through the digestive tract.
+- Locally applicable: In the form of suppositories, CBD reaches the inflamed mucous membrane directly – without detour through the digestive tract.

 - Well tolerated: Compared to corticosteroids or immunosuppressants, CBD has a more favorable side effect profile.

-- Compatible with other medications: CBD can be used as a supplement to standard therapy – especially in therapy-resistant cases.
+- Can be combined with other medications: CBD can be used as a supplement to standard therapy – especially in therapy-resistant cases.

 -